-For getting the word out about your e-commerce store, you can’t do better than Facebook and Instagram.
-In 2019 the two platforms accounted for over 90% of the total social referral traffic to US e-commerce sites, but even though over 8 million advertisers were running ads on the platform as of Q4 2019, none of this guarantees your Facebook and Instagram ads are going to be successful and turn a profit.
+Last year the two platforms accounted for over 90% of the total social referral traffic to US e-commerce sites.
+But even though over 8 million advertisers were running ads on the platform as of Q4 2019, none of this guarantees YOUR Facebook and Instagram ads are going to be successful and turn a profit.

 How to calculate your ROAS